Not all carry-on luggage sizes are equal. That's a fact.

-Need to bring more bags onboard?
+Need to bring extra items on board?
 If you exceed your carry-on weight or size restrictions you may be asked to check your item in and be charged for it accordingly.

-These charges are at their most expensive at the airport, so it's advised you tack them onto your booking as soon as you know you won't be packing light.
+These charges are at their most expensive at the airport, so it's cheaper to tack them onto your booking as soon as you know you won't be packing light.

 Best airline flight deals in Australia

 Australia-wide flights from $43 + one free date change

 Available on select flights from 12 June - 31 October 2020 with Jetstar.
 Destinations include Sunshine Coast, Whitsundays, Perth, Cairns, Hobart and more.
 Sample fare is Melbourne-Adelaide.